Savaliya-Ravi/Voyage_X_Main/README.md

 ## 🧱 Block Diagram

 The autonomous shuttle system is designed to provide safe and accessible transportation for all users, especially those with mobility needs.
-Built on a five-layer architecture—Sensors, Sense, Plan, Act, and Actuator—the system is powered by ROS 2, ensuring modularity, real-time performance, and compatibility with modern urban mobility standards.
+Built on a five-layer architecture (Sensors, Sense, Plan, Act, and Actuator) the system is powered by ROS 2, ensuring modularity, real-time performance, and compatibility with modern urban mobility standards.

 The Sensors Layer collects essential data to help the shuttle understand its surroundings and external conditions.
 A YDLIDAR G4 scans the environment to detect obstacles, while an Intel RealSense camera identifies objects.
 A QR code scanner verifies passengers before boarding, and a Domain Bridge (HS-IoT) ensures continuous connection to external services like cloud infrastructure and traffic updates.